paularmstrong/swig/README.md

 ## Template syntax

-You should be familiar with the [1]"Django template syntax".
+You should be familiar with the [Django template syntax][1].
 Here I'll just sum up the diferences:

 - There are no filters implemented yet
 - Tags like {% for %} and {% if %} are closed with a simple {% end %} tag